alexcritschristoph/Qiime16sTutorial/README.md

 The initial step we will perform in our analysis is OTU-picking.
 There are several OTU picking strategies in QIIME, and for almost all single-experiment analyses, it would be best to use [open reference OTU picking](http://qiime.org/scripts/pick_open_reference_otus.html).
 OTUs are Operating Taxonomic Units, clusters of sequences that are at least X% identical, where X is generally 97%.
 OTUs are not a perfect method of describing the data, but are a very widely used one.
 "Open reference" picking will use a database of known 16S genes to create OTU clusters while also allowing for the formation of OTUs which have sequences sufficiently different from the references.

-> **Note:** Why do we use open-reference picking?
+> **Note:** Why do we use open-reference picking here?
 See [Stability of operational taxonomic units: an important but neglected property for analyzing microbial diversity](http://www.microbiomejournal.com/content/3/1/20).
 Also check out the [QIIME page](http://qiime.org/tutorials/otu_picking.html) on OTU picking for cases in which you'd want to use closed reference OTU picking.
 I highly doubt that you'll be in a situation where you have to, which is mainly restricted to comparisons between difference sequencing regions.

+This pipeline and its implementation in QIIME are definitely not controversy free - consider reading [De novo clustering methods outperform reference-based methods for assigning 16S rRNA gene sequences to operational taxonomic units.](https://peerj.com/articles/1487/) and run a comparison of your data with the mothur average neighbor clustering algorithm.
 >

 You'll need to download the [GreenGenes](http://greengenes.secondgenome.com/) database of 16S sequences for this step, which is the database of reference 16S sequences we'll use to assign taxonomy.
 You'll need the file `97_otus.fasta`, which functions as a FASTA file of all reference sequences with known taxonomy.
 Because as of September 2015 the latest GreenGenes is from 2013 (there may be an update soon), if you are interested in specific rare taxa discovered since 2013, you may want to add 16S sequences from those organisms to the `97_otus.fasta` file manually.